INFINITE-ZOHRAB/Asus-Tuf-Gaming-FX705GE-Hackintosh/README.md

 ### Fans
 #### While fan control and readings have not been implemented yet, efforts are underway to develop a possible solution for this functionality.

+### Installation Drives
+#### The Samsung 970 Evo Plus is kinda known to be an imperfect drive for Hackintosh, from my personal experience I have notived how much trouble was it to install and detect it on the installation part.
+Eventually I was able to install but then stopped using it as the Hackintosh drive, used a 2.5" HDD and now the Sata SSD.

 ## Todo
 - [ ] Fix Fan control and readings.